meetbryce/unify/docs/BUILDING_CONNECTORS.md

     to pass the page token in the POST body, then specify any parameter name for `token_param` and then reference that value using ${param} in the `post` dictionary.

-Paging options can be specified at the level of the adapter spec, or specified individually on a table spec.
+Paging options can be specified at the level of the connector spec, or specified individually on a table spec.
 Example:

     paging: